MoAlaaElden/moalaaelden.github.io/_posts/2023-01-01-post-how-to1-paramiko-python-for-network-automation.md

 R1-ASR1#
 ```

+### Start the Python shell

-### Then, start the Python shell, simply type python3 and hit Enter in the terminal:
+Then, start the Python shell, simply type python3 and hit Enter in the terminal:

 ```python
 (MoAlaa_DevNet_env) moalaa@devnet-automation-01:~$ python3